Azure/aks-baseline-automation/workloads/docs/app-flask-pull-gitops.md

        ![](media/049073d69afee0baddf4396830c99f17.png)
 7. Run the GitHub Actions workflow:
     1. Go to [https://github.com/YOUR REPO/aks-baseline-automation/actions](https://github.com/YOUR%20REPO/aks-baseline-automation/actions)
+    1. **Note:** If you are using the IaC option, you will need to update the workloads/flask/ingress.yaml to use the traefik ingress option by commenting out the *Http agic* ingress and uncommenting the *Https traefik* ingress.
+You will also need to update the fqdn in Https traefik to match the configuration you have in your Application gateway.
+For the quick option with AKS Construction helper, no change here is required.
-    2. Run the following workflow: .github/workflows/App-flask-GitOps.yml
+    1. Run the following workflow: .github/workflows/App-flask-GitOps.yml
-    3. Enter the needed inputs:
+    1. Enter the needed inputs:
        ![](media/b4bf25dc9497c669d54a205648cb864c.png)
-8. Create a new app for the App in Argo CD.
+1. Create a new app for the App in Argo CD.
 See this link on how to create a new app in Argo CD: https://argo-cd.readthedocs.io/en/stable/getting_started/\\\#creating-apps-via-ui.
 This is an example of the successful App in Argo CD:
 ![](media/58af037d65b2303dbb1c2d4196ac300f.png)
 ![](media/66908c97c321303ba2bcd58ba6431bdd.png)